 Turning down work as a freelancer can be scary.
 You may be afraid that you’ll enter a dry spell soon and regret passing on the opportunity.

-It’s also worth considering whether or not a project aligns with your business goals before you agree to take it on.
+Additionally, consider whether or not a project aligns with your business goals before you agree to take it on.
 It’s tempting to jump on any opportunity that pays, especially at the beginning of your freelance career.
 But waiting for projects that are a good fit professionally and financially is worth it and will put you in a better position to advance your career.